How to Plan a 5K Run for Community Charity

 3. Don’t Skimp on Water Access

-- First station at mile two
+- Include the first station at mile two

-- Stations every two miles thereafter
+- Set stations every two miles thereafter

 - Use multiple tables on both sides of the road so all runners have optimal access